Moving to Dubai for permanent residence with children: the best nurseries and schools

 School education

-There are several curriculum programs in Dubai.
+There are several curriculum programmes in Dubai.
 They include:

 • American (US curriculum);